michael105/michael105.github.io/showcase.md

 running on my old notebook.

-Some later research on sort algorithms gave me the same results about perl's performace,, even Assembly hardly gave more of an advantage than 30 percent.
+Some later research on sort algorithms gave me the same results about perl's performance, even Assembly hardly gave more of an advantage than 30 percent.
 What is quite surprising, and I optimized my assembly hardly and consequently processor and system specific.